trihatmaja/hwio/devices/pcf8591/README.md

 a device which convert analog to digital converter with 4 channel and digital to analog converter with single channel.

+# Hardware Support
+Tested on Raspberry Pi with kernel 3.12

 # Usage
 Import the packages: